-In a Software-Defined Network (SDN), a logically centralized controller manages the flow of traffic by installing simple packet-processing rules in the underlying switches [1].
-These rules can match on a wide variety of packet-header fields, and perform simple actions as forwarding, flooding, modifying the headers, and directing packets to the controller.
+In a Software-Defined Network (SDN), a logically centralized controller manages the flow of traffic by installing simple packet-processing rules in the underlying switches.
+These rules can match on a wide variety of packet-header fields, and perform simple actions such as forwarding, flooding, modifying the headers, and directing packets to the controller.
 This flexibility allows SDN-enabled switches to behave as firewalls, server load balancers, network address translators, Ethernet switches, routers, or anything in between.
 However, fine-grained forwarding policies lead to a large number of rules in the underlying switches.
-And, combining multiple policies together-say, server load-balancing and routing-that match on different header fields quickly leads to a combinatorial explosion in the number of rules per switch.

-In modern hardware switches, these rules are stored in Ternary Content Addressable Memory (TCAM) [2].
+In modern hardware switches, these rules are stored in Ternary Content Addressable Memory (TCAM) [1].
 A TCAM can compare an incoming packet to the patterns in all of the rules at the same time, at line rate.
-However, commodity switches support relatively few rules, in the small thousands or tens of thousands [3].
-Undoubtedly, emerging switches will support larger rule tables [4,5], but TCAMs still introduce a fundamental trade-off between rule-table size and other concerns like cost and power.
-TCAMs introduce around 400 times greater cost [6] and 100 times greater power consumption [7], compared to conventional RAM.
-Plus, updating the rules in TCAM is a slow process-today's hardware switches only support around 40 to 50 rule-table updates per second [8, 9], which could easily constrain a large network with dynamic policies.
+However, commodity switches support relatively few rules, in the small thousands or tens of thousands [2].
+Undoubtedly, emerging switches will support larger rule tables , but TCAMs still introduce a fundamental tradeoff between rule-table size and other concerns like cost and power.
+TCAMs introduce around 100 times greater cost [3] and 100 times greater power consumption [4], compared to conventional RAM.
+Plus, updating the rules in TCAM is a slow process-today's hardware switches only support around 40 to 50 rule-table updates per second [5, 6], which could easily constrain a large network with dynamic policies.

 Software switches may seem like an attractive alternative.
-Running on commodity servers, software switches can process packets at around 40 Gbps on a quad-core machine [10-12] and can store large rule tables in main memory and (to a lesser extent) in the L1 and L2 cache.
-In addition, software switches can update the rule table around ten times faster than hardware switches [9].
-But, supporting wildcard rules that match on many header fields is taxing for software switches, which must resort to slow processing (such as a linear scan) in user space to handle the first packet of each microflow [13].
-So, while software switches are clearly useful at the network edge-particularly in data centers where these switches can run on the end-host servers-they cannot match the "horsepower" of hardware switches that provide hundreds of Gbps of packet processing (and high port density) in the rest of the network.
+Running on commodity servers, software switches can process packets at around 40 Gbps on a quadcore machine [7-9] and can store large rule tables in main memory and (to a lesser extent) in the L1 and L2 cache.
+In addition, software switches can update the rule table more than ten times faster than hardware switches [6].
+But, supporting wildcard rules that match on many header fields is taxing for software switches, which must resort to slow processing (such as a linear scan) in user space to handle the first packet of each flow [10].
+So, they cannot match the "horsepower" of hardware switches that provide hundreds of Gbps of packet processing (and high port density).

-Fortunately, traffic tends to follow a Zipf distribution, where the vast majority of traffic matches a relatively small fraction of the rules.
+Fortunately, traffic tends to follow a Zipf distribution, where the vast majority of traffic matches a relatively small fraction of the rules [11].
 Hence, we could leverage a small TCAM to forward the vast majority of traffic, and rely on software switches for the remaining traffic.
-For example, an 800 Gbps hardware switch, together with a single 40 Gbps processor could easily handle traffic with a 5% "miss rate" in the TCAM.
+For example, an 800 Gbps hardware switch, together with a single 40 Gbps software packet processor could easily handle traffic with a 5% "miss rate" in the TCAM.
 In addition, most rule-table updates could go to the slow-path components, while promoting very popular rules to hardware relatively infrequently.
 Together, the hardware and software processing would give controller applications the illusion of high-speed packet forwarding, large rule tables, and fast rule updates.